The Public-Private Partnership Law Review: Mexico

 In general, federal PPPs do not offer state guarantees to secure payment by the public entity to the private developer.
 Approval of the required funds for the project and their provision in the annual federal budget as multi-annual expenditure commitments may suffice to prove the government's solvency to comply with its payment obligations under the PPP contract.

 On the other hand, sub-national PPPs must include mechanisms to guarantee payment obligations undertaken by state and municipal public entities in PPP contracts to be successful.
 Financial institutions are reluctant to finance state or municipal PPPs if they fail to provide an alternative source of payment different from the state or municipality budget allocation authorised for the project.
-Usually these guarantees include the creation of special funds with federal contributions that states and municipalities are entitled to receive from the federal government or the pledge of revenues collected from local taxes.
+Usually, these guarantees include the creation of special funds with federal contributions that states and municipalities are entitled to receive from the federal government or the pledge of revenues collected from local taxes.
 Thus, the type of guarantees will depend on the availability of funds by the relevant state or municipality.
-The desalination plant for the Municipality of Los Cabos is expected to structure and provide an alternate source of payment to achieve its success.
+The desalination plant for the municipality of Los Cabos, tendered last October and expected to be awarded in early 2021, provides an alternate source of payment to achieve its success.

 iii Distribution of risk